-– Johnny Weissmuller
+—Johnny Weissmuller

 Amsterdam, August 11, 1928.
 Everyone at the arena knew that Johnny Weissmuller was the greatest swimmer in the world.
-In fact, he’d only lost a single race throughout his entire career.
+In fact, he’d only lost a single race during his entire career.
 This happened at Weissmuller’s first major competition when he, still a teenager, was unable to muster enough power to last 440 yards.
-He handled this defeat simply by never mentioning it, instead coining his selling slogan: “I never lost a race.”
+He handled this defeat by simply never mentioning it, instead coining his selling slogan: “I never lost a race.”

-The 1928 Amsterdam Olympics was his last competition.
-At this time, both swimmers as well as other athletes were forced to choose between competing and making money.
+The 1928 Amsterdam Olympics would be his last competition.
+At the time, swimmers and other athletes were forced to choose between competing and making money.
 As Weissmuller was the best-known swimmer in the world, three New York businessmen wearing top hats and pinstripe suits had successfully enticed him into signing an advertising contract for their brand of swimsuits.
-All Big Johnny had to do was to go to Amsterdam and win the gold medals in the 100 meters freestyle and the freestyle relay race.
+All Big John had to do was go to Amsterdam and win the gold medals in the 100m freestyle and the freestyle relay race.

-The great Weissmuller confidently walked by the Olympic pool as if he’d done nothing else for his entire life.
+The great Weissmuller confidently walked by the Olympic pool as if he’d done nothing else his entire life.
 He stood 6’4’’ tall with shoulders as wide as those of a heavyweight boxer and a smile that reminded people of the ivory keys of a piano.
-Wearing a custom-made cape over his shoulders, he was joking around with friends and dazzling his admirers while waiting for the start signal.
+Wearing a custom-made cape over his shoulders, he joked around with friends and dazzled his admirers while waiting for the start signal.
 He and another tall favorite, Stefan Baranyi from Hungary, took up a lot of space behind the starting blocks.
-Just like Weissmuller, Baranyi was also born in the Habsburg Empire, even though his place of birth (Timisoara) is now located in Romania.
+Just like Weissmuller, Baranyi was born in the Habsburg Empire, even though his place of birth (Timisoara) is now located in Romania.
 Maps are frequently redrawn by wars.

 Nobody noticed the Japanese man standing next to these tall favorites.
 He was about a head shorter and had a small beard.
 Well-informed audience members looked up in disbelief as the name of the qualified Japanese swimmer was read out loud.
 Could this short, funny-looking man really be the swimmer from the Land of the Rising Sun who’d been portrayed as Weissmuller’s biggest competitor for the gold?

-Minutes before the start, however, the audience shifted its attention from the charismatic Weissmuller to Katsuo Takaishi, which was the Japanese athlete’s name.
-Takaishi warmed up with a gymnastics routine never seen before in the context of swimming: He folded himself over like a pocket knife and spun his arms as if he didn’t have any cartilage or restrictive connective tissues.
+Minutes before the start, however, the audience shifted its attention from the charismatic Weissmuller to the Japanese athlete, Katsuo Takaishi.
+Takaishi warmed up with a gymnastics routine never before seen in the context of swimming: he folded himself over like a pocket knife and spun his arms as if he didn’t have any cartilage or restrictive connective tissues.
 Takaishi had a modest smile on his face and bowed to the audience as if they were sitting in a martial arts dojo.

-The start signal went off and Weissmuller and Takaishi immediately took the lead.
-The audience could now witness the masters of two vastly different styles of swimming swooshing their way through the pool.
+Soon the swimmers took their places on the starting blocks.
+Then the start signal went off and Weissmuller and Takaishi immediately took the lead.
+The audience could now witness the masters of two vastly different swimming styles swooshing their way through the pool.
 The large American arched his lower back and held his head and shoulders high.
-The smaller Japanese swimmer seemed larger in the water than when standing next to the pool.
+The smaller Japanese swimmer seemed larger in the water than he did standing next to the pool.
 He had a lower position the water, almost below the surface, and cut through the water like a sword fish.

-Halfway through the race, Takaishi appeared to be in the lead.
-The audience gasped in surprise and people sitting next to one another, who would have never talked to one another under different circumstances, now experienced the miraculous connection people encounter when attending special events.
-More and more people got up, and by the end of the race the expensive seats had turned into a mere standing section.
+Halfway through the race, the audience gasped in surprise as Takaishi appeared to take the lead.
+People sitting next to one another, who would have never talked to one another under different circumstances, now experienced the miraculous connection people encounter when attending special events.
+More and more people stood up, and by the end of the race the expensive seats had turned into a mere standing section.